pytheons/sanic-adapters/README.md

 ![sanic-adapters-200](https://github.com/user-attachments/assets/c68e7b2a-7c69-4056-b5b2-17c5fd92304c)

 # Sanic Adapters
-Set of semi-adapters for Sanic framework to autodiscovery routes defined by adapters @route decorator instead of defining multiple resources or registering each route, resource, and blueprint in separate calls.
+Set of semi-adapters for Sanic framework.
+The main idea was to autodiscovery routes defined by adapters @route decorator instead of defining multiple resources or registering each route, resource, and blueprint in separate calls.
+Currently

 # Why?
 The idea of Adapters is to: